-If your small business has employees working in Kentucky, you’ll need to pay Kentucky unemployment insurance (UI) tax.
+If your small business has employees working in Kentucky, you must pay Kentucky unemployment insurance (UI) tax.
 The UI tax funds unemployment compensation programs for eligible employees.
-In Kentucky, state UI tax is just one of several taxes that employers must pay.
-Other important employer taxes, not covered here, include federal UI tax, and state and federal withholding taxes.
+(In Kentucky, state UI tax is just one of several taxes that employers must pay.
+Other important employer taxes not covered here include federal UI tax and state and federal withholding taxes.)

 Different states have different rules and rates for UI taxes.
 Here are the basic rules for Kentucky's UI tax.

-You can register for an account with DUI either online or on paper.
+You can register for an account with OUI either online or on paper.
 To register online, use Kentucky's Electronic Workplace for Employment Services (KEWES).
-Click on the link for Employer Electronic Services, and then on the link for Account Registration.
+Click on the link for Employer Electronic Services and then on the link for Employer Registration.

-As a Kentucky for-profit employer, you generally are liable for state UI taxes if you meet any of the following conditions:
+As a Kentucky for-profit employer, you're generally liable for state UI taxes if you meet any of the following conditions:

 UI tax is paid on each employee's wages up to a maximum annual amount.
-That amount, known as the taxable wage base, increases slightly every year in Kentucky.
-In recent years it has approached and then exceeded $10,000.
+That amount, known as the "taxable wage base," increases slightly in Kentucky each year.
+In 2024, it is $11,400.

 The state UI tax rate for new employers also is subject to change from one year to the next.
 In recent years, however, the rate has been stable at 2.7%.
 Established employers are subject to a lower or higher rate than new employers depending on an "experience rating."
 This means, among other things, whether your business has ever had any employees who made claims for state unemployment benefits.

 In Kentucky, UI tax reports and payments are due by the last day of the month following the end of each quarter.
 In other words:

 If the due date falls on a weekend or a holiday when state offices, or the post office, are closed, the due date is moved forward to the next day that offices are open.